prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> writePDB('p38_ref_chain.pdb', ref_chain)
 'p38_ref_chain.pdb'

-We used :func:`saveModel` and :func:`~prody.ensemble.saveEnsemble`
+We use the :func:`saveModel` and :func:`~prody.ensemble.saveEnsemble`
-to save calculated data.
-In :ref:`pca-xray-analysis`, we will used :func:`loadModel` and :func:`~prody.ensemble.loadEnsemble` to load them.
+functions to save calculated data.
+In :ref:`pca-xray-analysis`, we will use the :func:`loadModel` and :func:`~prody.ensemble.loadEnsemble` functions to load the data.

 See Also
 ===============================================================================